Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

-Both models are trained using cross-entropy loss and the Adam optimizer is implemented with a learning rate of $0.01$.
+The model is trained using cross-entropy loss and the Adam \cite{kingma2014adam} optimizer is implemented with a learning rate of $0.01$.
 A learning rate scheduler is also incorporated into training, ensuring the model adapts its learning process over time.
-After training, the classifier interprets the embeddings to distinguish between benign and malicious payloads.
-The classifier outputs a probability distribution across all defined categories, such as benign or malicious for binary, and types of malware for multi-class.
+After training, the classifier interprets the embeddings to distinguish between benign and malicious packets.
+The classifier outputs a probability distribution across all defined categories, such as benign or malicious for binary, and types of malware for multiclass.

-\subsection{Few-Shot Learning Architecture}
+\section{Few-Shot Learning Architecture}

-This section describes how the Prototypical Network is used for few-shot learning of malware detection and classification from the embeddings extracted via the pretrained transformer.
-Our motivation to apply this framework to our approach lies in it's ability to effectively transfer the learned knowledge and make accurate predictions with limited amounts of labeled data.
-This is crucial for the domain of cybersecurity, where the rapid evolution of malware needs to utilize an efficient model capable of quick learning and adaptation with minimal examples.
+Our framework begins by pre-training the transformer model using SSL to extract the robust embeddings from network traffic data.
+When sufficient labeled data exists, these embeddings are used to train a downstream classifier for malware detection and classification.
+This classifier is highly effective for known malware types when there exists a large number of annotated data samples. \ul{However, when a new malware variant occurs in a network, often only a few labeled examples are available for these novel threats.
+In such cases, it is impractical to train a new classifier from scratch due to the scarcity of data.} To address this challenge, we employ a FSL approach that leverages robust representations learned during pre-training on known malware types.
+These representations enable the adaptation to novel malware classes with only a few annotated examples by transferring prior knowledge to classify new threats.